 Using standard bird ringing equipment, birds were caught by experi- enced bird ringers with appropriate permits, in the austral summer months of 2014‐15.
 The proper use of mist nets and the handling of birds were followed as described by De Beer et al. (2001).
 When sampling the contour feathers, care was taken not to inflict any pain or damage to the birds.
 Only three feathers per body area—ab- domen, breast and throat—were taken for our study.

-Five sampling sites were chosen based on the distribution of the six species (Figure 1), altitude, maximum mean summer temperatures and mean annual rainfall.
+Five sampling sites were chosen based on the distribution of the six species (Figure 1), altitude, maximum mean summer temperatures, and mean annual rainfall.
 Their details are listed in Table 1.

 Feathers were measured and their (r + d)/r values determined using a Nikon AZ100 Multi‐Purpose Zoom microscope with the accompanying NIS‐Elements computer software.
 No cover glass was placed on the feathers so as not to distort their micro‐structure.
 To